Letter of Confirmation Under the General Authorization

 Reporting: each year that your LOC is valid, you will be required to submit an annual report.
 Reports can be submitted via APPS, our online application system.
 Learn more about reporting requirements.

-Changes to your permit: you can request changes to your LOC once it has been issued.
-Minor changes like adding or deleting personnel are simple and can be done quickly.
-Changes such as adding species, increasing numbers, or adding new research methods, are more involved and will likely require 2-4 months to process.
+Changes to your LOC: you can request changes to your LOC once it has been issued.
+Minor changes like adding or removing personnel are simple and can be done relatively quickly.
+Changes such as adding species, changing locations, or adding new research methods, are more involved and will likely require 2-4 months to process.